batmanpriv/ct/README.md

 This module tests Xray/V2Ray configs by starting the core and validating real connectivity.

-### Cloudflare Scanner (New)
+### Cloudflare Scanner

 This module scans Cloudflare IP ranges, validates live IPs, and provides real-time results.
-It supports multiple ports, concurrent workers, and various output formats.
-Perfect for finding working Cloudflare IPs for your projects.
+It supports multiple ports, concurrent workers, and various output formats. **New in 1.5.1**: Test actual proxy configs against candidate IPs and save working configs automatically.

 ### Scraper